 In Song of Songs 8:6, we read, "for love is as strong as death."
 Indeed Rachel's love for her children supersedes time and place.
-Rachel shows us that the love that we share with others does not disappear once a person is gone.
-A mother is always a mother, a husband remains a husband, and a friend remains a friend, even after they are gone.
+The love we share with others does not disappear once a person is gone.
+A mother is always a mother, a husband remains a husband, and a friend remains a friend.
 We are all part of a chain that stretches all the way back to the matriarchs and beyond.
 Though our lifetimes may be separated by thousands of years, we are connected for all time by the faith and compassion that has preceded us.